alebarquin/Lowell-Quant-Club/README.md

 # Lowell-Quant-Club
-Lowell quant trading club sample projects.
+Lowell Quant Trading club sample projects and other examples.